Lív Sveinbjørnsdóttir Poulsen

-Lív Sveinbjørnsdóttir Poulsen (born 27 December 2001) is a Faroese handballer who plays for Ajax København in the Danish Women's Handball League and the Faroe Islands women's national team.
+Lív Sveinbjørnsdóttir Poulsen (born 27 December 2001) is a Faroese handballer who plays for EH Aalborg in the Danish Women's Handball League and the Faroe Islands women's national team.

 She made her debut on the senior team of Herning-Ikast Håndbold, on 30 January 2019.
 On 20 March 2021, it was announced that Poulsen had signed a 1-year contract with Ajax København.

 She made her debut on the Faroese national team on 29 September 2019, against Poland.
+Her first major international tournament was the 2024 European Women's Handball Championship, which was also the first ever major international tournament for Faroes Islands ever.

+Personal life

+Is in a relationship with international handballer Tobias Grøndahl.